upodated jan 25;original jan 2017

 The flavourings come from ordinary supermarket ingredients though a trip to the nearest Chinatown may be required for ready-made wonton pastry.
 (The frugal can make their own - there are plenty of recipes on the net.)

-Minced pork is traditionally used to stuff the jaotze (fillet is lower in fat than shoulder) but minced turkey has the least fat and is cheaper.
+Minced pork is traditionally used to stuff the jaotze (fillet is lower in fat than shoulder) but minced turkey or chicken has the least fat and is cheaper than pork fillet.
 But whatever mince is in your fridge will do.
 To meet all eating plans, there's a prawn filling and a vegan filling.
 Fillings can be made a day ahead.

 Getting the hang of the stuffing and folding can be boisterous.
 It's best to form an assembly line: one person to stuff the pastry, one to fold and enclose, one to pleat, one to cook.
 Persevere with the pleating; misshapen dumplings taste just as good as impeccable ones.